 - Place a thumbprint into the middle of each patty.
 This will help to prevent shrinkage and allow for even cooking.

-- Preheat a grill to medium-high heat.
-Alternatively, heat a grill pan or nonstick skillet to medium-high heat.
+- Preheat a grill, grill pan, or nonstick skillet to medium-high heat.

 - Place the prepared chicken burgers onto the heated grill or pan and cook for 5 minutes.

-- Flip the burgers and continue to cook for 5-7 minutes, or until the chicken has reached an internal temperature of 160 degrees.
+- Flip the burgers and continue to cook for 5-7 minutes, or until the chicken has reached an internal temperature of 160 degrees F.

 - Serve the chicken burgers with creamy coleslaw and additional barbecue sauce on a bun of your choice.